Skip to content

 Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
 By creating a PrometheusRule, you can configure these conditions for your application.

 You will need to decide what aspects of the application should be monitored and alerted on to detect potential failures in the service it provides.
-Some examples include:
+Several examples are listed in the following:

 • Low disk space on a persistent volume